-- 3. Your pup is the perfect “pawtner” for Thanksgiving activities
+- 3. Your pup is the perfect “pawtner” for Thanksgiving activities, whether it’s football, cooking, or cuddles

-- 4. Dogs put smiles on faces and provide endless entertainment
+- 4. Dogs put smiles on faces and provide endless entertainment, whether you’re a guest or their owner

-- 7. You (and your food) will have your dog’s attention all day long
+- 7. You (and your food) will have your dog’s attention all day long.
+It’s a dream come true!

-- 8. They really are your best friend
+- 8. They really are your best friend, 365 days of the year

 As winter creeps closer, you and your fur baby will surely start to notice a change in the weather.
-Odds are, the trees have already let go of their leaves, and maybe your pup is bundled up in their winter wear as we speak.
+Odds are, the trees have already let go of their leaves, and maybe you and your pup are bundled up in their winter wear as we speak.

 They can be a fantastic companion while you get ready for the holidays, whether you’re cleaning, cooking, or decorating.
 Plus, how cute do they look among all the fall colors?

-No matter what time of day it is or what you’re planning to do, your pup is up for a party—though we don’t blame you if your idea of “partying” includes a nap or two.
-A good meal and a nap are two of human life’s simplest pleasures, and there’s no reason why your canine companion shouldn’t enjoy a seasonal snooze and a special (dog-friendly) meal too.
+No matter what time of day it is or what you’re planning to do, your pup is up for a party — though we don’t blame you if your idea of “partying” includes a nap or two.
+A good meal and a rest are two of human life’s simplest pleasures, and there’s no reason your canine companion shouldn’t enjoy a seasonal snooze and a special (dog-friendly) meal too.

 Your dog may also enjoy a round of football or Frisbee before Thanksgiving dinner, especially if you include your whole family.
 Even if your doggo doesn’t play by the rules, they’re sure to be the star player.

 Whether scooting in for a cuddle or stealing a turkey drumstick off the dinner table, dogs are endlessly entertaining.
 You can never expect the same thing twice, especially when it comes to fun family gatherings.
-You may have to chase down your fur baby for the remnants of your dinner, but your family will be too busy laughing to notice the rumpus your sneaky pup has caused.
+Even though you may have to chase down your fur baby for the remnants of your dinner, your family will be too busy laughing to notice the rumpus your sneaky pup has caused.

 If your fridge is a bit too packed after a successful Thanksgiving, there’s someone in your house who’s more than willing to help out.
 There are many safe Thanksgiving foods for dogs, including pumpkin, sweet potatoes, and carefully prepared turkey.